 The Seymour Scandal and its fallout led to the creation of the Virgin Queen.
 On hearing of Seymour’s beheading, Elizabeth sagely observed ‘This day died a man of much wit, and very little judgement’.
 His fate remained with her.
 She would never allow her heart to rule her head again.

-Elizabeth Norton has a Master of Arts degree from the University of Cambridge, in which she received a double first.
-She also has a Master of Studies degree from Oxford University and is currently carrying out historical research at King’s College, London.
-She lives in London with her husband and two young sons.
+Elizabeth Norton has a Master of Arts degree from the University of Cambridge, in which she achieved a double first.
+She also has a Masters degree from Oxford University.
+She is currently writing up a PhD thesis on the Blount family in the long sixteenth century at King’s College London, where she also teaches History.
+She lives in Esher with her husband and three children.

 Elizabeth is particularly interested in the Tudor period and the queens of England.
-She is the author nine books on these subjects, including the first accessible biography of Margaret Beaufort (Amberley), biographies of four of Henry VIII’s wives (Anne Boleyn, Jane Sey...
+She is the author of the critically acclaimed Lives of Tudor Women (Head of Zeus, 2016) and The Temptation of Elizabeth T...

 More about Elizabeth Norton